-This course covers cryptographic systems.
-Topics: Capability and access control mechanisms, authentication models, protection models.
-Database and operating system security issues, mobile code, security kernels.
-Malicious code, Trojan horses and computer viruses.
-Security policy formation and enforcement, legal aspects and ethical aspects.
-Prerequisite: CSCI-SHU 215 and CENG-SHU 350.
-This course satisfies: Major: CS Electives, CE Electives.
 This course gives an introduction to artificial intelligence.
 The students will learn about intelligent agents that can make near-optimal decisions in a timely manner with incomplete information and limited computational resources.
 The course will address search with single and multiple agents, Markov decision processes, reinforcement learning, and tracking.
 The course includes problem solving and search algorithms, reasoning and fuzzy and probabilistic methods, pattern recognition and neural networks, and genetic algorithms and a brief overview of natural language processing and computer vision.
 The course will provide an engineering context to the mind, psychology, and neuroscience.

 Prerequisite: CENG-202.

-CENG-SHU 350 Embedded Computer Systems
+Embedded Computer Systems

 An embedded system is a computer system with a dedicated function within a larger mechanical or electrical system, often with real-time computing constraints.
 It is embedded as part of a complete device often including hardware and mechanical parts.
 Embedded systems control many devices in common use today.
-Topics covered include microcontroller architecture, assembler programming, interrupts, peripheral interfacing, embedded system design, higherlevel languages on embedded Systems, as well as a brief introduction to real-time operating systems.
+Topics covered include microcontroller architecture, assembler programming, interrupts, peripheral interfacing, embedded system design, higher-level languages on embedded Systems, as well as a brief introduction to real-time operating systems.
 Practical Lab Exercises complement the lectures.
 The students will further specialize and consolidate their knowledge through semester-long hands-on projects.
 Prerequisite: CSCI-SHU 11 or CSCI-SHU 101 AND CENG-202 or CENG-SHU 201.
 This course satisfies: CE Required, EE Additional Electives.

-CENG-SHU 351 Computer Networks
+Computer Networks

 The course introduces the basic concepts of computer and communication networks, like flow control, congestion control, end-to-end reliability, routing, framing, error-recovery, multiple access and statistical multiplexing.
 In-depth presentation of the different networking layers, with emphasis on the Internet reference model.
 Protocols and architectures such as the TCP, IP, Ethernet, wireless networks etc. are described in order to illustrate important networking concepts.
 Introduction to quantitative analysis and modeling of networks.
 The labs cover basic concepts of computer networking and applications, and require students to use existing networking APIs to create and build computer network prototypes and real-life applications.
 Prerequisite: CSCI-101.

 This course satisfies: CE Electives.

-CENG-SHU 400 Senior Capstone Design Project
+Senior Capstone Design Project